billdingwall/Portfolio/src/posts/experience/matic-insurance.md

 date: 2000-02-01
 ---

-Lead product designer for growth.
-Contributed quantitative and qualitative research, visual design, illustration, content strategy, design patterns, user flows, wireframes and ran ideation sessions to support our A/B testing process along with help shape company wide design.
-Led multiple experiments to improve existing funnel conversions by 20-25% and developed new conversion strategies.
+Product design lead and pm for the growth team.
+Provided quantitative & qualitative research, visual design, illustration, content strategy, design patterns, user flows, wireframes and wrote dev tickets to refine the servicing funnel.

+Iterated over multiple A/B tests to improve the serving funnel conversion rates by over 20%.